Priscilla Bright McLaren: Biography

-Priscilla kept house for her brother, John, including looking after her niece Helen Bright Clark and believed that she had missed her own chance for a family life, but when John remarried, Priscilla accepted a suitor she had turned down twice before.
+Priscilla kept house for her widowed brother, John, including looking after her niece Helen Bright Clark.
+She believed that she had missed her own chance for a family life, but when John remarried, Priscilla accepted a suitor she had turned down twice before.
 Duncan McLaren was a twice-widowed Edinburgh merchant.
-He was considerably older than Priscilla and she became stepmother to his five children.
-For accepting Duncan on his third proposal, Priscilla was disowned by the Society of Friends (though she ignored this for the most part, continuing to attend Quaker meetings).
+He was considerably older than Priscilla and she became stepmother to his five children, the oldest of whom was aged 17.
+They married at a registrar's office in 1848.

+For accepting Duncan on his third proposal and "marrying out" of the Quaker faith, Priscilla was disowned by the Society of Friends (though she ignored this for the most part, continuing to attend Quaker meetings).
 Duncan built a political career as a town councillor, Lord Provost, and then Liberal Member of Parliament in 1865.
-They worked together on many campaigns, described by contemporaries as 'equal partners'.
-They had three children together and lived at Newington House.
+They worked together on many campaigns, described by contemporaries as "equal partners."
+They had three children together and lived at Newington House in Edinburgh.

 After the Ladies' Emancipation Society came to an end, Eliza Wigham, Jane Smeal, and some of their friends set up the Edinburgh chapter of the National Society for Women's Suffrage.
 Eliza Wigham and McLaren's step-daughter Agnes McLaren became the secretaries, Priscilla McLaren was the president and Elizabeth Pease Nichol was the treasurer.

+In 1869, McLaren subscribed to the Married Women's Property Campaign and was a member of the executive committee of the Ladies National Association for the Repeal of the Contagious Diseases Act from its formation in 1870.
+She also subscribed to Elizabeth Cady Stanton's Revising Committee for the Woman's Bible.

+In 1893, McLaren donated funds to the progressive feminist newspaper Shaft, as it was suffering from financial difficulties.

-McLaren died in Edinburgh on 5 November 1906, shortly after giving her written support for more suffragettes who had been imprisoned for their militancy.
-She was buried beside her husband in St Cuthbert's Kirkyard, Edinburgh.
+McLaren died from pneumonia at home in Edinburgh on 5 November 1906, shortly after giving her written support for suffragettes who had been imprisoned for their militancy in a letter addressed to the Women's Social and Political Union (WSPU).
+She was buried beside her husband in St Cuthbert's Kirkyard, Edinburgh, Scotland.
+Her funeral was attended by members of suffrage societies from across the British Isles.

+McLaren's daughter-in-law Laura McLaren, Lady Aberconway, also became involved in the women's suffrage movement.